 The Steamboat Marathon creates its own unique challenges when it comes to hydration.
 The high-altitude start at Hahn’s Peak requires runners to really pay attention to their hydration needs.
 These 7 Tips for Marathon Hydration will help you race through the day successfully.

 1. Stay hydrated: Unlike big city marathons, the Steamboat Marathon does not have an aid station at every mile.
 This requires a well-practiced hydration schedule in training that should include the runner carrying a handheld bottle or running with a hydration pack.
 The high-altitude sun and cold can sap your body of extra fluids so replenishing is important.
 Think about drinking 3-6 oz. of water every 20 minutes in a race and remember that 1 large sip is about 1 oz.

-2. Know your sweat rate: A great way to test this is to weight yourself before and after a training run of one hour with no water ingested during the run.
+2. Know your sweat rate: A great way to test this is to weigh yourself before and after a training run of one hour with no water ingested during the run.
 Plan on drinking 16 oz of water for every pound lost and depending on conditions this might equate to a good plan during the race, 16 oz per hour.

-5: Check the color of your urine.
+5. Check the color of your urine.
 It should be light yellow colored, the darker, the more dehydrated you are and even a 1% change in body weight due to dehydration can negatively affect your performance.

-6: Finally give your bladder a break by consuming 16 - 24 ounces of water at least 1 hour prior to the race to ensure enough time for a bathroom stop pre-race.
+6. Finally give your bladder a break by consuming 16 - 24 ounces of water at least 1 hour prior to the race to ensure enough time for a bathroom stop pre-race.

-7: Enjoy yourself!
+7. Enjoy yourself!